ajosedev/knowledge/notes/20220815043921-layout-algorithms-css.md

 Another example is that something as ubiquitous as `width` works differently in Flow and Flexbox.
 Flexbox only uses it as a suggestion, whereas Flow considers it a rule.
 It's not a quirk of Flexbox, it's a deliberate implementation difference.

 Properties require the context of the layout mode to work.
-In order to understand CSS, consider the layout mode you're workng in.
+In order to understand CSS, consider the layout mode you're working in.

 [[css]]
 [[layout]]